PR-Peri/Arduino-Projects/README.md

 # PRs_ArduinoProjects
-Self-implemented projects from scratch and some basics
+Self-implemented projects from scratch and some basics (Collab)